RohitG3000/mcq-quiz-system-java/README.md

 Questions can be modified by editing the `questions.txt` file.
 Users can add, remove, or change questions without modifying the code.

+---

+## Screenshots

+Screenshots available in the `screenshots/` folder.

+---

 ## Author

 Rohit Gupta